Israel–New Zealand relations: 2011 Christchurch earthquake

+A combination of unusual events immediately following the death of Israeli backpacker Ofer Mizrahi in the 2011 Christchurch earthquake caused the New Zealand government to investigate whether he and his companions had links to Israeli intelligence.
+The story gained media attention in July 2011 due to Mizrahi having five foreign passports on his person when being examined at the morgue, and his companions all leaving New Zealand within 12 hours of the earthquake and their companion's death.
+Israeli Prime Minister Netanyahu called Prime Minister John Key four times following the earthquake, and dispatched the Israeli ambassador to the South Pacific and Israel's civil defense chief to Christchurch.
+A search and rescue team funded by the families of 2 other Israelis missing in the quake was turned away by recovery officials due to the lack of UN accreditation.
+The search and rescue team was later found in the cordoned off "red zone", and removed by armed police officers.

+New Zealand security officials suspected Mizrahi and his companions were Mossad agents attempting to infiltrate the state's computer databases to gain sensitive information.
+An investigation that involved the New Zealand Security Intelligence Service concluded that there was no evidence of such an operation, or their involvement with Israeli intelligence.

 Israel-Palestine conflict

 Like most Western countries New Zealand has not officially recognised Palestine as a sovereign state.
 New Zealand has condemned the Israeli occupation of the West Bank and has rigorously promoted a United Nations-backed two-state solution.
 While it regularly votes for pro-Palestinian measures at the UN, New Zealand is yet to formally challenge only Israel when tensions erupt into significant violence, as with the May 2021 hostilities.

 Although the New Zealand Government under Jacinda Ardern has advocated a placative diplomatic policy towards both Israel that defends its right to exist, polls show that almost a quarter of New Zealanders believe Israel to be an apartheid state.